 Free Software is software that you can use without paying for it.
 Open Source software is software that you can get the source code for; unlike most commercial software which is closed source.
-Open Source software tends to be more reliable and have bugs fixed more quickly, because many talented developers can look at, find bugs, and submit fixes.
-Software that is both (free and open) is called FOSS (Free, Open Source Software).
+Open Source software tends to be more reliable and have bugs fixed more quickly compared with closed-source, because many talented developers can look at, find bugs, and submit fixes.
+Software that is both (free and open) is sometimes called FOSS (Free, Open Source Software).

 Licenses, Copyright, and more

 There are a number of free software "licenses" and "copyright releases".
-Among the best known are the MIT/X Windows/BSD license and the GNU Public License, and the Apache Software Foundation License V2.
+Among the best known are the MIT/X Windows/BSD license, the GNU Public License, and the Apache Software Foundation License V2.
 For more information on these, please refer to The Open Source Initiative.
-I plan to comment on these licenses in an update to this page.

 Asterisk is an open source PBX or telephone system that turns a PC into a home/office telephone system ("PBX").
 Asterisk includes all standard PBX features including voice mail, DISA, Call center (queueing), and much more.

-C, Perl, Python, Ruby, Java, Scala, Clojure, Groovy, Dart/Flutter, R and more: there are many complete programming languages available in open source form.
+C, Perl, Python, Ruby, Java, Scala, Clojure, Groovy, Dart/Flutter, R and more: there are many complete programming languages and envronments available in open source form.
 Each of these has in turn lead to a large body of free and/or open source software in each of these language.

-Java is an interesting case: Sun originally released the source for the Java language and runtime, but did not make it free, so while I can build it myself, I couldn't give you the version I built.
-As a result there are free implementations of Java - see Kaffe and Jikes - but not from Sun.
-In 2007 Sun put the entire Java SE source code under the GPL, except for a few parts they couldn't get third-party suppliers to free up.
-But it's taken them over a year and they still haven't finished replacing these non-free parts.
-So the Sun implementation is still not 100% "free".
+Java is an interesting case: Sun originally released the source for the Java language and runtime, but did not make it free, so while I could build it myself back then, I couldn’t give you the version I built.
+As a result there arose free implementations of Java - notable Kaffe and Jikes, both now defunct.

-Two major Java development environments (IDEs) are available as FOSS: Eclipse and Netbeans.
-These are also used as the basis of their originators' commercial versions, IBM WebSphere Studio/RAD, and various Oracle Studio products respectively.
+Several major Java development environments (IDEs) are available as FOSS, including Eclipse, and Netbeans.
+These are also used as the basis of their originators' commercial versions, such as IBM WebSphere Studio/RAD, and various Oracle Studio products respectively.
 Jetbrains IntelliJ IDEA is not open source, but there is a free community edition as well as a paid supported version.
 IDEA is also the basis of Android Studio.

 My Own Contributions to Free Software and Information

-Ian Darwin is the original author of the free implementation of the file(1) command used on UNIX, Linux, etc.
+I am the original author of the free implementation of the file(1) command used on UNIX, Linux, macOS, etc..

 JabberPoint, the Java Presentation Program